-- The cash balance at 31st July 2022 of £19.1m is at the higher end of sector benchmarks. - Core funding is likely to remain payable through any further period of disruption to enable ongoing learning for students.
+- The cash balance at 31st July 2023 of £18.8m is at the higher end of sector benchmarks. - Core government funding is likely to remain payable through any further period of disruption (such as a repeat of COVID restrictions or ongoing economic uncertainty) to enable ongoing learning for students.
 This represents a significant proportion of income, which safeguards a significant proportion of core cost commitments. - The two-year cash flow forecast projects a relatively stable cash balance, giving material margin for error. - Capital Expenditure commitments are significant, but mostly discretionary.
 Expenditure can be delayed or stopped if cash balances are diluted. - The group Balance Sheet has minimal debt, with assets available to provide as security should loan financing support be required.
-Current plans do not require borrowing, but if financial performance were to deteriorate, it would be accessible.

-- The organisation remains well placed to support the ongoing need for re-skilling and is already accessing funding to do so. - There are no additional material liabilities for the organisation arising from the current environment that are not already reflected in budgets and the Financial Statements.
+Current plans do not require borrowing, but if financial performance were to deteriorate, it would be affordable. - The organisation remains well placed to support the ongoing need for re-skilling and is already accessing funding to do so. - There are no additional material liabilities for the organisation arising from the current environment that are not already reflected in budgets and the Financial Statements.